committedtester/tSQLtPOC/readme.md

 GOAL
 - To be able to launch a local docker version of SQL server
 - To be able to introduce some basic Stored Database Procedures
-- TO be able to test those Stored Database Procedures
+- TO be able to test those Stored Database Procedures with tSQLt

 # Suggested Pre-requisite
 Install SQL Server Management Studio or alternate SQL client